grafana/mimir/docs/sources/mimir/migration-guide/migrating-from-cortex.md

    d.
 At the top level of your Helm values file, put the updated configuration under the `mimir.structuredConfig` key.

-   > **Note:** We added `mimir.structuredConfig` in mimir-distributed v3.0.0.
-This new field allows overriding specific
+   > **Note:** The `mimir.structuredConfig` field, which is added in v3.0.0, allows you to override a specific
-   > configuration without the need to rewrite the whole block string literal like in `mimir.config`.
+   > configuration without needing to rewrite the whole block string literal, such as in `mimir.config`.

    In your Helm values file: